(0 | 0 Reviews)

 Tips & Secrets

-• The addition of plenty of coconut oil provide the essential professional-grade rich finish found in Tamil recipes.
+• The addition of plenty of coconut oil provide the essential rich finish found in Tamil recipes.

 Nutritional Information(Per 1 bowl (150g))